sheldonucr/ucr-eecs168-lab/lab4/README.md

 CPU time: .132 seconds to compile + .249 seconds to elab + .230 seconds to link
 ```

-Here, the `+v2k` option is used if you are using Verilog IEE 1364-2000 syntax; otherwise there
-is no need for the option.

 By default the output of compilation would be a executable binary file is named `simv`.
 You can specify a different name with the -o compile-time option.
 VCS compiles the